-Providing Credibility for Your Knowledge and Experience with the ACBA: Emma Lander
+Providing Credibility for Your Knowledge and Experience with The Blueprint®: Emma Lander

-Today, we meet Emma Lander, an ACBA and CSI Analyst from Bournemouth, England, who recently completed The Business Analyst Blueprint® certification program while simultaneously transitioning into a new career.
+Today, we meet Emma Lander, a CSI Analyst from Bournemouth, England, who recently completed The Business Analyst Blueprint® training program while simultaneously transitioning into a new career.

 What we love about Emma’s story is how she used The Business Analyst Blueprint® to hit the ground running in her new career as a CSI Analyst.